syl20bnr/spacemacs-elpa-mirror/melpa/move-text-readme.txt

-MoveText is extracted from Basic edit toolkit.
+MoveText 2.0.0 is a re-write of the old move-text and compatible with >= Emacs 25.1

 It allows you to move the current line using M-up / M-down if a region is marked, it will move the region instead.

 Installation: